What is the Strategic Planning Process for Small Business Owners?

 Competitor analysis is an assessment of the strengths and weaknesses of current and potential competitors.
 This analysis helps you to formulate both offensive and defensive strategies to outsmart your competition.
 Start with finding out who are you top 5 direct and indirect competitors.
 Visit their website (if they have one) and physical locations.
 Also keep track of new entrants/competitors.

-For you as small business owner to understand your competitors, assess and document the following:
+For you as a small business owner to understand your competitors, assess and document the following:

 - Company Information such as location, number of employees, turnover, profitability, etc.